Trankley/Trankley.github.io/academic/19_Bit_ISA.md

   <li><b>Curriculum Integration:</b> This project connected textbook theory with practical application by offering a tangible demonstration of a theoretical concept.</li>
 </ul>

+<h3>Code Sample</h3>
+Given that other people are currently doing a similar assignment, i wont be providing all of the code, the following was written in Vivado using the C++ coding language:<br><br>